ese5160/final-project-a07g-a14g-t02-a-p-a-t-h-y/A07G_README.md

 6. Explain what is being done on each of these two callbacks and how they relate to the cbufRx and cbufTx buffers.

-In the usart_write_callback() function, a single char is being passed from the cbufTx buffer to a data strcuture inside of the usart structure.
-In the usart_read_callback() function, the cbufRx buffer is linked to a data strcuture inside of the usart structure so that it can pass cbufRx the incoming data.
+In the usart_write_callback() function, a single char is being passed from the cbufTx buffer to a data structure inside of the usart handling structure.
+In the usart_read_callback() function, the cbufRx buffer is linked to a data strcuture inside of the usart handling structure so that it can pass cbufRx the incoming data.

 7. Draw a diagram that explains the program flow for UART receive – starting with the user typing a character and ending with how that characters ends up in the circular buffer “cbufRx”.
 Please make reference to specific functions in the starter code.